Best Cultural Attractions Spain

 La Mezquita – The Great Mosque of Cordoba

 A visit to Andalucia would not be the same without exploring the historic city of Cordobo.
-Not only can you visit the spectacular great mosque but so many authentic places such as the famous decorated garden patios, the Zoco craft market, Casa Andalusi, the Jewish quarter, the banks of the Guadalquivir River and the many eateries to enjoy delicious local recipes and great tapas.
+Not only can you visit the spectacular great mosque but so many interesting places such as the famous decorated garden patios, the Zoco craft market, Casa Andalusi, the Jewish quarter and Roman Bridge which spans the Guadalquivir River.

 » For places to stay check out accommodation in Cordoba